isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-how-to-clean-a-bathroom-exhaust-vent-fan.markdown

 - **Old toothbrush or small detailing brush** Perfect for scrubbing stubborn grime from fan blades and tight crevices.
 - **White vinegar (optional)** Excellent for dissolving mineral deposits and killing mildew without harsh fumes.
 - **Step ladder or sturdy stool** Essential for safely reaching ceiling-mounted fans.
 Always ensure its stable before climbing.
-*(Helpful Extras: Replacement filters if your model uses them, nitrile gloves if youre sensitive to dust, and a headlamp or flashlight for better visibility.) *
+*(Helpful Extras: Replacement filters if your model uses them, nitrile gloves if youre sensitive to dust, and a headlamp or flashlight for better visibility.)Â *
 ## **Step-by-Step Cleaning Process**
 ### **Step 1: Turn Off the Power (Critical Safety Step)**